-- 14.11.1.
-Derogatory material shall not be entered in a unit member's site or district personnel file unless and until the unit member is notified and given an opportunity to review and comment thereon. - 14.11.2.
-The unit member shall be given a copy of the material and shall acknowledge that he/she has read such material by signing and dating the original record.
-It is understood that his/her signature indicates only that the material has been read and does not necessarily indicate agreement with its contents.
+- 14.11.1.Derogatory material shall not be entered in a unit member's site or dDistrict personnel file unless and until the unit member is notified and given an opportunity to review and comment thereon. - 14.11.2.
+The unit member shall be given a copy of the material and shall acknowledge that he/she has they have read such material by signing and dating the original record.
+It is understood that his/her their signature indicates only that the material has been read and does not necessarily indicate agreement with its contents. - 14.11.3.

-- 14.11.3.
 The unit member's review of such derogatory material will take place during normal business hours, at a mutually agreed-upon time.
 The unit member shall be released from duty without loss of pay for this purpose, if necessary. - 14.11.4.
-The unit member may, within a reasonable period of time, submit written comments which shall be attached to such material and become a permanent part of the document. - 14.11.5.
-Performance evaluations or materials of a derogatory nature shall not be transmitted by electronic mail/internet.
+The unit member may, within a reasonable period of time, submit written comments which shall be attached to such material and become a permanent part of the document. - 14.11.5.Performance evaluations or materials of a derogatory nature shall not only be transmitted by electronically mail/internet. after two (2) attempts to provide the material to the unit member in person.
+If in person delivery is unsuccessful and the material is sent electronically, measures shall be taken to maintain confidentiality, and a copy shall also be mailed to the unit member's address on file with the District.